 Mortgage Escrow Account

-A Mortgage Escrow Account is established to pay recurring fees while there is a loan on the house.
+Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
 Escrow Accounts are contributed to monthly by the home buyer (who is now the homeowner), but there is also a lump sum that goes into the account at closing.

 Looking to Buy?